vitavares/vitavares/README.md

 - 🔭 I am currently working as an IT apprentice
 - 🌱 I’m currently learning Data Science
-- 📫 How to reach me: vitoriadesousat@gmail.com or
+- 📫 How to reach me: vitoriadesousat@gmail.com or [Linkedin]( www.linkedin.com/in/vitória-tavares-728293196)

 #### Skills